 Awana is a proven program for reaching kids with the gospel.
 But it disciples the rest of the church through equipping the Awana club leaders, a need particularly felt in Dominica’s struggling evangelical church.
 Pastors in Dominica typically have other full-time jobs in order to adequately support themselves.
 Other leadership in the church needs training to be able to help them.
 Each Awana program is built upon leadership that is trained to reach children, like those who use our Leader-Based Strategy (LBS) curriculum.
 National missionaries, who understand the complexity of their countries, assist the churches which use the Awana program.

-In Dominica, there is one missionary couple serving the churches with Awana clubs.
+In Dominica, there are two missionary couples serving the churches with Awana clubs.
 They help the churches to implement the program and train the leaders.

 Changing the World in Dominica